Skip to main content

 • Allocable: The travel is necessary to fulfill the programmatic objectives of the award charged for the travel expense.

-• Reasonable: The travel costs are reasonable and not excessive; examples of excessive include stays at luxury hotels, expensive restaurants, the use of limousines, etc. The trip must specifically benefit the project.
+• Reasonable: The travel costs are reasonable and not excessive.
+Examples of excessive travel costs include stays at luxury hotels, expensive restaurants, and the use of limousines.
+The trip must specifically benefit the project.

 • The trip must have prior written approval on file.